sailscastshq/docs.sailscasts.com/docs/slipway/content.md

 3. refreshes Slipway's local build context only after the repository write succeeds.

+Slipway uses the branch mapped to the current environment.
+If there is no mapping, it uses the repository's default branch and finally falls back to `main`.

 Updates use a conventional commit such as:

 ```text